'Vision Zero' Road Safety Strategy 2024 to 2035

 6.1

 We believe it is important that local people are fully aware of any proposals to introduce new 20 mph speed limits on the streets where they live.
 With any new speed limit there is a legal requirement to display notices on-street and in local newspapers to make people aware of the proposals so that they can provide comments.
-As with all speed limit proposals the police will be consulted and their views recorded.
+We will go over and above these legal minimum requirements and will use best practice techniques to ensure that local residents can have their say on proposals for 20 mph schemes, with the local County Councillor involved at all stages.
+As with all speed limit proposals the police will be consulted, and their views recorded and considered carefully before deciding whether to proceed or not.
+Our consultation and engagement for highway improvements and safety guide describes good practice that will be used to ensure all views on proposed changes receive due consideration.

 6.2

-We will go over and above these legal minimum requirements.
-Further details on the process we will use to consult on individual 20 mph schemes will be developed in due course to be consistent with expectations we are setting across other forms of engagement.
-Options could include installing large temporary posters on the roads affected, through dissemination of information on the proposals through local social media, and through posting of leaflets to the properties fronting the affected roads.
+Further details on the process we will use to consult on individual 20 mph schemes will be developed in due course to be consistent with expectations we are setting across other forms of engagement and will be developed taking into account the views of Partners.
+Options could include installing large temporary posters on the roads affected, through dissemination of information on the proposals through local social media, via schools if applicable, and through posting of leaflets to the properties fronting the affected roads.
 Local people will be able to provide comments via an online portal, or through posting their comments back to the County Council.
-For larger schemes consideration will be given to holding face to face public engagement events if desired by the local County Councillor.
+For larger schemes consideration could be given to holding face to face public engagement events if desired by the County Councillor, and police road safety specialists would also be invited to attend.

 7.1

 Following the implementation of a new 20 mph speed limit, follow up surveys of speeds will be undertaken to check on the success of the scheme in reducing speeds at least three months after implementation.
-If the average mean speeds re not reduced to 24 mph or less, then further supporting measures should be considered to improve compliance with the speed limit.
-An alternative might be to return the speed limit back to the original level.
+If the average mean speeds are not reduced to 24 mph or less, then further supporting measures should be considered to improve compliance with the speed limit.
+An alternative might be to return the speed limit back to the original level if the compliance is particularly bad, and if there is no desire for additional supporting measures such as traffic calming.
+There should be not expectation that the police will be able to provide additional enforcement to make a new speed limit work.

 8.1

 On occasion there may be some examples where there may be good reasons to implement a lower 20 mph speed limit that does not quite comply precisely with all the requirements described above.
 In such cases where Officers or the local County Councillor would like to apply an exception to the above rules, then the proposal can be submitted to the Cabinet Member responsible for road safety to take the final decision.
-The Cabinet Member will consider the views of Officers, the local County Councillor, and the police alongside the results of public consultation.
+The Cabinet Member will consider the views of Officers, the local County Councillor, and the police alongside the results of public consultation before deciding on the way forward.

 9.1